15-day trial

 How to use pressotherapy for optimal recovery

-To use pressotherapy, it is recommended to perform sessions of 30 to 50 minutes after intense training.
-It is important to consult a specialist to receive a personalized evaluation and select the appropriate equipment.
+To use pressotherapy, sessions of 30 to 50 minutes are recommended after intense training.
+It is important to consult a specialist for a personalized evaluation and to select the appropriate equipment.

 Evaluating progress is essential to adjust the training plan.
-Methods such as time tests, power tests, and overall feeling of fitness help measure training progress and effectiveness.
+Methods such as time trials, power tests, and overall fitness feeling help measure progress and training effectiveness.

 Adaptation and flexibility of the training plan

-A good training plan should be flexible and adapt to the needs and circumstances of the cyclist.
-It is important to adjust the plan based on progress, health and personal life to maintain a proper balance.
+A good training plan should be flexible and adapt to the cyclist’s needs and circumstances.
+It is important to adjust the plan based on progress, health, and personal life to maintain a proper balance.

 Tools and technology